hamiltonoh/organage/README.md

 # organage

-A package to estimate organ-specific biological age using using aging models from Oh and Rutledge et al. _Nature_ 2023 trained on SomaScan plasma proteomics data.
+A package to estimate organ-specific biological age using aging models trained on SomaScan plasma proteomics data (Oh and Rutledge et al. _Nature_ 2023)

 ## System requirements